jatinkumarverma/Covid19/README.md

-# covid19 awareness spreading site
+# Awareness spreading site

+To spread awareness among people about covid-19